misheckserima/learnlang/replit.md

 # Overview

-LinguaLearn is a comprehensive language learning platform built as a full-stack web application.
+"Learn a Language" is a comprehensive language learning platform built as a full-stack web application.
 The platform combines interactive learning exercises, AI-powered pronunciation feedback, cultural immersion through stories, and real-time community features to create an engaging multilingual educational experience.
 The application supports vocabulary building, grammar practice, pronunciation training, and cultural learning through gamified interactions and social learning features.

+The platform features a custom logo with a globe icon inside speech bubbles, representing global communication and language learning.
+The branding emphasizes the universal nature of the platform with the simple, memorable name "Learn a Language".

 # User Preferences